 Sleeping Gypsy, Henri Rousseau, 1897.
 Photo copyright: The Museum of Modern Art, New York.

-You will find in the menu of this page free audio-recordings of a series of fairy tales and my interpretation of them; also a lively article by myself on dreams and therapy (Jungian analysis, biology, and dreams); also a synopsis of my technique of dream interpretation; also descriptions of the many classes I teach in New York on the interpretation of dreams and fairy tales.
+You will find in the menu of this page free audio-recordings of a series of fairy tales and my interpretation of them; also a lively article by myself on dreams and therapy (Dreams and Biology); also a synopsis of my technique of dream interpretation; also descriptions of the many classes I teach in New York on the interpretation of dreams and fairy tales.